Mleng89/react-typescript-boilerplate/README.md

 # React-typescript-boilerplate
-Very basic React-TS boilerplate with webpack
+Very plain React-TS boilerplate with webpack

 To use template for your own project:
 1) Fork the repository to your GitHub.